OpenMoonRay/openmoonray-docs/docs/scene-classes/cameras/OrthographicCamera.md

         default: 0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Number of sides of the iris.
+        <p class="scene-class-attr-comment">Number of sides of the iris.
 Specifying less than 3 sides will default to a disk.</p>

     </p>